-Another option is to play light, classical, or jazz music through a Google Home or Alexa device, or simply turn on the TV.
+Another option is to play light, classical, or jazz music through a wireless speaker or simply turn on the TV.
 The right kind of background noise can have a dramatic impact on your mood and turn a lonely vibe at home into a productive workplace environment.
 And if all else fails, throw on a pair of noise cancellation headphones and listen to a motivational podcast that’ll inspire you to get stuff done.

 Whatever soundtrack suits your mood, stay out of a productivity rut by getting your team focused and marching to the beat of its own drum.